ariejdl/SDL.jl/README.md

 require("SDL/Examples/NeHe/tut2/tut2.jl")
 ```

-###Some usage quirks:

-- Quitting an SDL instance by 'break'ing the main draw loop ('q' can be used to
-quit any of the NeHe examples) will put you back in the Julia REPL, but running the
-same code will produce nothing.
-You must run a different Julia-SDL file first,
-before you can return to the one you just ran.
-(Also, trying multiple times to
-run the same Julia file over and over causes other Julia-SDL files to no longer
-load.
-You will need to quit Julia and restart to regain sanity.)
-This could
-just be an error that I am having, though, since I use dwm as my window
-manager, which can behave unconventionaly with some windows.
-- As a followup to the above, you can use sdl_quit to quit a Julia-SDL
-instance, but this will also close your current Julia REPL session.

 #Loading and using images as OpenGL textures

 NOTE: Examples with images will not work, unless you have ImageMagick installed on
 your system, since imread depends on it.

-1. Load the image using imread from Julia's image.jl file.
-(You will need to
-	 require("image") before imread will be available in the Main namespace.)
-2. Pass the image array into glimg (automatically exported when "using OpenGL"
-	 is evaluated).
-OpenGL expects upside-down, 1D image arrays in an RGB format
-	 and glimg performs the necessary conversion on the 3D image arrays produced
-	 by imread.
-3. Initialize an empty array of Uint32's to contain texture identifiers.
-For
-	 example, an Array(Uint32,3) should be created if you want to make three
-	 different textures.
+1. Load the image using glimread.
+This is a wrapper around imread for Tim Holy's Images.jl package.
+It parses the Image data returned by imread into a format that OpenGL prefers.
-4. Continue with the typical OpenGL image/texture process.
+2. Continue with the typical OpenGL image/texture process.
-5. See Examples 6 or greater in the Examples/NeHe directory for the relevant
+3. See Examples 6 or greater in the Examples/NeHe directory for the relevant
-	 code.
+	 code

 #SDL Event Processing